yevgeniyclaudio/Sixhotvision/README.md

 # Sixhotvision
-Make your model and detect/segment everything
+Train your model and detect/segment anything!
+No docker no conda env needed!